zchee/golang-wiki/CodeReviewComments.md

 Note that the order here is actual != expected, and the message uses that order too.
 Some test frameworks encourage writing these backwards: 0 != x, "expected 0, got x", and so on.
 Go does not.

-If that seems like a lot of typing, you may want to write a [[table-driven test|TableDrivenTests]].
+If that seems like a lot of typing, you may want to write a [table-driven test](TableDrivenTests).

 Another common technique to disambiguate failing tests when using a test helper with different input is to wrap each caller with a different TestFoo function, so the test fails with that name: